LinkageIO/Camoco/README.md

 Co-Analysis of Molecular Components
 -----------------------------------

-Camoco is a python library modeled after the popular package pandas for building and analyzing co-expression networks.
+Camoco is a python library for building and analyzing co-expression networks.
 It exposes a nice API and is effecient for working with such large data structures.
 It was created to be used interactively through something like iPython or normal scripting.
+There is also a small CLI available (See below)!
 All it takes to get started is an import:

 ```python
 import camoco as co